JudyYe/visual-learning-notes/object_seg.md

             - what if we encode location into hyper column? - only 2 channels, tend to ignore them.
             - compromise :  5 * 5 coarse grid clf

+## Mask RCNN
+- Faster Rcnn with FCN(Forground background seg) on ROIs.
+- ROI Alignment
+    + will change bbox slightly, which cause pixel alignment problem
+    + do linear interpolation
+    + supervision from both: bbox + seg